angela-bonato/RayTracingCourse/README.md

 ## Basic usage with examples

-### General indications

-To run the program you can either compile and run it in a single line using
+To use this program you have to compile it using:

-    nimble run project <COMMAND> <ARGUMENTS>

-or compile it with

     nimble build